 The issue may not be the filters themselves, but the intention of the person using the filters, explained Rebecca, a trans woman who asked that her last name be omitted for privacy.
 “While I enjoyed using the filter because it helped alleviate my gender dysphoria, the way many cis people used it was counterproductive," she said, speaking specifically about people using it to make transphobic jokes and mislead people on dating apps.

 “I do think there is a great opportunity in providing people space to explore their gender expression," said Celeste Divinity, a Black trans woman.
-"However, from the things I have seen, too often, cisgender people are using it to engage in behaviours that aren’t even acceptable for actual gender fluid and trans people.”
+"However, from the things I have seen, too often, cisgender people are using it to engage in behaviors that aren’t even acceptable for actual gender fluid and trans people.”

-Divinity feels that seeing straight men using the filter to catfish their friends is unfair, noting that these same people demonise and antagonise trans women online for simply being on these apps.
+Divinity feels that seeing straight men using the filter to catfish their friends is unfair, noting that these same people demonize and antagonize trans women online for simply being on these apps.
 “I'm banned from Tinder for no [other] reason than altering my profile when I transitioned," she said—though Tinder offers 37 gender identity marker options, transgender people have reported being kicked off of the app for no discernible reason other than their gender in the past.

 Josh Langdon, a queer LGBTQ rights attorney who defends transgender people in cases concerning their identities, said that Snapchat should have talked to the TGNC community before releasing the filter.
-“This is passive-aggressive transphobia, in the sense that it fetishises gender,” Langdon said.
+“This is passive-aggressive transphobia, in the sense that it fetishizes gender,” Langdon said.

 Others, like intersex author Vanessa Clark, believe it's the responsibility of cis people to understand their own role in using the app.
 “It just reads as really hypocritical when cis people can use it to treat gender as a convenience and a joke for fun and laughs, while they turn a blind eye to trans and non-binary people and our struggles.”
 (In 2018, the Human Rights Campaign released a report detailing the ongoing violence committed against the transgender community.
 The report documented at least 22 transgender people killed in the U.S. that year, and notes that that number is likely underreported, as transgender people targeted with deadly violence may not be properly identified as transgender.)